 I learnt this one from my nonno (“grandfather”), who used to tell me repetita iuvant when I got bored with my school work.

 Verba volant, scripta manent, or le parole volano, gli scritti rimangono in Italian, is a quote from a famous speech by the Emperor Titus at the Roman senate.

-It’s a truth that spoken words can be forgotten or ignored, but written words remain as a tangible and visible proof.
+It’s a truth that spoken words can be forgotten or ignored, but written words remain tangible and visible proof.

 Ad maiora semper means verso cose più grandi (“towards greater things”).
 It’s a phrase for encouraging people when their life is opening up to new possibilities, such as after graduation.